Uplift of tribal areas top govt priority, PM assures Fata MPs

 Imran Khan assured the leaders from Fata that development, provision of health facilities and education in the area would become hallmark of new dispensation and youth of the area would also get employment in other parts of the country.

-Governor KP Shah Farman Ali, Federal Minister Pir Syed Nurul Haq Qadri, Advisor to the Prime Minister Arbab Shahzad Khan, MNAs Guldad Khan, Gul Zafar Khan, Sajid Khan, Muhammad Iqbal Afridi, Munir Khan Orakzai, Sajid Hussain Turi, Jawad Hussain, Muhammad Jamaluddin, Muhammad Ali and Abdul Shakoor were also present in the meeting.
+Governor KP Shah Farman Ali, Federal Minister Pir Syed Nurul Haq Qadri, Advisor to the PM Shahzad Khan, MNAs Guldad Khan, Gul Zafar, Sajid Khan, Muhammad Iqbal Afridi, Munir Khan Orakzai, Sajid Hussain Turi were also present.

 ISLAMABAD: Prime Minister Imran Khan has said that the development in tribal areas is the top priority of the government and efforts are being made to complete the merger process without any further delay.